Hinton, Alberta: Recent Elections

 In October 2021, Marcel Michaels was re-elected as mayor to a second term, but resigned in August 2023.
 In a by-election in November, Nicholas Nissen defeated former councilor Brian LaBerge.
 Laberge's vacant seat was won by Kristen Chambers in the same by-election.
 The other councilors elected in 2021 were JoAnn Race, Ryan Maguhn, Trevor Haas, Albert Ostashek, and Stuart Taylor, who resigned in May 2025.
-As the municipal election is scheduled for October 20, 2025, there is no by-election for his seat.
+As the municipal election was scheduled for October 20, 2025, there is no by-election for his seat.

 In the 2025 Alberta Municipal Elections, LaBerge again ran for mayor, this time defeating incumbent Nissen.
 Longtime incumbent councilors Trevor Haas and Ryan Maguhn also lost their seats.
 Other incumbents Race, Ostashek, and Taylor did not seek re-election; only Chambers kept her seat.
 The other councilors elected were Natalie Charlton, Gail Dunn, Donald MacLean, William (Bill) McDonald, and former councilor Dewly Nelson.
 Out of 7,900 eligible electors, 2,369 voted, for a voter turnout of 29.9%.

 Voters were also given three options in a non-binding plebiscite concerning the recreation centre.
 "Build New" received the most support with 1001 yes votes to 664 no votes.
 The percentage of voters who cast ballots for this question was 29.5%.

+On August 27, 2026, Hinton held a by-election to replace councilors McDonald (deceased) and Nelson (resigned).
+Five candidates ran to fill the two vacancies, with Lori-Anne Frattinger and Lyla Mozel coming in first and second, respectively.